AndoGhevian/open-term/README.md

-# VTexec
+# OpenTerm
-VTexec allows you to run arbitrary commands from Independent [**Terminal Emulators**][VT] of target OS's.
+OpenTerm allows you to run arbitrary commands from Independent [**Terminal Emulators**][VT] of target OS's.
 It also provides configurable function which will automatically determine **Terminal** to run command from, depending on Target OS.
 And one of the most useful features is that by default Terminal will not closed automaticaly after it finishe's command execution.

 ## Usage
 This package consists of **2 parts**.